Jared-James/chat-app/README.md

 # chat-app

-A simple chat room application created with sockets.
+A simple chat room application created with sockets & express.

 Users can
 - Create a user